We’ll help you gain maximum protection for your design and secure your competitive advantage

 The UK and EU systems, however, provide for the filing of a “multiple” design application.
 In each case an unlimited number of designs can be filed within a one application.
 This is effectively a bundle of single designs originating from the same owner or owners.
 By filing them together, you can keep the official fee cost to a minimum.
 In fact, the UK official fees structure is particularly good value, with some of the lowest rates in the world.

-Once a registered design application has been filed, it is examined to ensure that registered design protection may be granted.
-Unlike in some countries, the UK and EU registered design systems do not include a substantive examination of the designs.
-The examination procedures are restricted to assessing whether various formalities have been met.
-Where the respective office believes that there are one or more problems with a design application, they will issue a communication setting out their objections and delaying registration of the design.
+Once a registered design application has been filed, the EUIPO or the UKIPO will examine it to ensure it fulfils the criteria for design registration to be granted.
+Unlike other countries, the UK and EU registered design systems do not include a substantive examination of the designs.
+The examination procedures just assesses whether key design register formalities have been met.
+If a respective office believes there is an issue with the design application, they will set out their objections and delay registration of the design.